 The Unprecedented Opportunity for Content Leaders

 More leadership positions are available than ever.
 We found 52% of organizations participating in our research reported having a role at the director level or above.
 Many had positions at the vice president or C-level.
 As content becomes increasingly crucial to digital business, I anticipate the leadership opportunities will only multiply.
-Exciting stuff!
+Exciting!

 This great news has a few implications.
 One implication is that what constituted content leadership in the past is not as relevant to content leaders today.
 The scale and stakes are bigger and higher now than they were in the past.
 A content leader today is not managing a blog or coordinating product documentation.
 A content leader is orchestrating content across part or most of a customer or employee experience.
 So not all advice or best practices from past content leaders is as relevant now.